Compostable vs Biodegradable Trash Bags : 2025 Guide

 Andrea

 Hello everyone!
 I am Andrea.
-ORIZON is a Chinese compostable bag manufacturer with 16 years of experience in manufacturing, specializing in the production of biodegradable and compostable bags.
+ORIZON is a Chinese compostable bag manufacturer with 16 years of experience in manufacturing, specializing in the production of biodegradable compostable bags.
 Here, I would like to share my experience in the environmentally friendly packaging industry!

 Share: